Beige-Coffee/programming-lightning-intro/.tutorial/23-lightning-development-kit.md

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/intro_to_htlc/ldk-architecture.svg" alt="ldk-architecture" width="100%" height="auto">
 </p>

+LDK enables you to choose your own data storage, wallet, networking stack and blockchain monitoring.
+In the diagram above the boxes with dotted borders are LDK's modules — these must be configured with either default or custom implementations that you provide.

+LDK also uses an event-driven architecture which allows for asynchronous result notification.
+For example you perform actions like making payments without waiting for the result and are later made aware via an event if the payment was successful or not.

 A better description and overview of these components can be found on their website and corresponding documentation but here's a quick glimpse into the high level components we will be interacting with: